The Institute for the Interdisciplinary Study of Language Evolution

 About

-The institute offers instruction in the form of BA, MA and PhD programs in Comparative Linguistics, Evolutionary Language Science, Descriptive Linguistics, Psycholinguistics and Indo-European Linguistics.
+The ISLE Institute offers instruction in the form of Bachelor and Master programs in Comparative Linguistics, Evolutionary Language Science, Descriptive Linguistics, Psycholinguistics and Indo-European Linguistics and supervision of Doctorates in the Graduate School's Linguistics track.